^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Prolactin is synthesized in specialized lactogenic cells in the anterior lobe of the pituitary gland; its synthesis and release is under the stimulatory-inhibitory influence of the hypothalamus.
-The hormone is secreted sporadically.
-In addition to the pituitary gland, prolactin is synthesized by the decidual membrane (which explains the presence of prolactin in the amniotic fluid) and endometrium.
-Unlike gonadotropins, prolactin consists of a single peptide chain comprising 198 amino acid residues, and has a molecular weight of approximately 22,000-23,000.
-The target organ for prolactin is the mammary gland, the development and differentiation of which is stimulated by this hormone.
-During pregnancy, the concentration of prolactin rises due to the enhanced formation of estrogen and progesterone.
+Prolactin is synthesized in specialized lactogenic cells of the anterior pituitary gland; its synthesis and release are under the stimulatory-inhibitory influence of the hypothalamus.
+The hormone is secreted episodically.
+In addition to the pituitary gland, prolactin is synthesized by the decidua (which explains the presence of prolactin in the amniotic fluid) and the endometrium.
+Unlike gonadotropins, prolactin consists of a single peptide chain including 198 amino acid residues and has a molecular weight of approximately 22,000-23,000.
+The target organ for prolactin is the mammary gland, the development and differentiation of which are stimulated by this hormone.
+During pregnancy, the concentration of prolactin increases under the influence of increased formation of estrogen and progesterone.
 The stimulating effect of prolactin on the mammary gland leads to postpartum lactation.

 High concentrations of prolactin have an inhibitory effect on ovarian steroidogenesis, the formation and secretion of gonadotropins by the pituitary gland.
-In men, its function is not known.
+In men, its function is unknown.

-Prolactin appears in serum in three different forms.
-Biologically and immunologically active monomeric (small) form predominates (approximately 80%), 5-20% is present in the form of a biologically inactive dimer ("large") form and 0.5-5% in the form of a tetrameric ("very large") form , which has a low biological activity.
+Prolactin appears in the blood serum in three different forms.
+The predominant form is the biologically and immunologically active monomeric (small) form (approximately 80%), 5-20% is present as the biologically inactive dimeric ('large') form, and 0.5-5% is present as the tetrameric ('very large') form, which has low biological activity.

-The production and secretion of prolactin by lactotrophic a-cells of the anterior lobe of the pituitary gland is under the control of a number of regulatory centers of the hypothalamus.
-Dopamine has a pronounced oppressive effect on the secretion of prolactin.
+The production and secretion of prolactin by lactotropic α-cells of the anterior pituitary gland is controlled by a number of regulatory centers in the hypothalamus.
+Dopamine has a pronounced inhibitory effect on prolactin secretion.
 The release of dopamine by the hypothalamus is controlled by the nucleus dorsomedialis.
-In addition to dopamine, norepinephrine, acetylcholine and y-aminobutyric acid have an inhibitory effect on the secretion of prolactin.
-Derivatives of TRH and tryptophan, such as serotonin and melatonin, perform the function of the PRG and have a stimulating effect on the secretion of prolactin.
-Concentration of prolactin in the blood increases during sleep, exercise, hypoglycemia, lactation, pregnancy, under stress (surgery).
+In addition to dopamine, norepinephrine, acetylcholine, and γ-aminobutyric acid have an inhibitory effect on prolactin secretion.
+TRH and tryptophan derivatives, such as serotonin and melatonin, function as PRG and have a stimulating effect on prolactin secretion.
+The concentration of prolactin in the blood increases during sleep, physical exercise, hypoglycemia, lactation, pregnancy, and stress (surgery).

 Reference values (norm) of prolactin concentration in blood serum